 What is the difference between VAR and LET?

-in JavaScript are related to scope, hoisting, and redeclaration: Variables - VAR and LET.
+The main differences between var and let in JavaScript are related to scope, hoisting, and redeclaration: Variables - VAR and LET.